Marlborough, Queensland: Education

-There is no secondary school in Marlborough.
+There are no secondary schools in Marlborough.
 The nearest government secondary school is Glenmore State High School in Kawana, Rockhampton, over 100 km away.
-Distance education and boarding schools would be other options.
+Distance education and boarding schools would be the alternatives.

 Amenities

 Livingstone Shire Council operates a weekly library service at Marlborough.
 It is located at 15 Milman Street (22.8129°S 149.8916°E) in the Marlborough Historical Museum building.

 All Saints Anglican Church is at 27 Milman Street (22.8133°S 149.8930°E).
 It is part of the Parish of North Rockhampton (also known as the All Saints Anglican Community) within the Anglican Church of Central Queensland.

 Attractions

 Marlborough Historical Museum is at 15 Milman Street (22.8128°S 149.8915°E).
 It collects and presents the natural and social heritage of Marlborough.